Articles Posted in Churning (Excessive Trading)

 Continue Reading

-In April 2019 a customer complained that Bourne violated the securities laws by alleging that the financial advisor engaged in unsuitable and excessive trading causing $2,000,000 in damages.
-The claim is currently pending.
+In November 2018 a customer complained that Noonan violated the securities laws by alleging that Noonan engaged in sales practice violations related to account mismanagement or that the account representative engaged in unsuitable or excessive trading.
+The claim is currently pending and seeks $250,000 in damages.

 Continue Reading